TheWatcher/twscript/docs/DesignNote.md

 support any setup at all.
 However, in practice the Design Note will contain one or more configuration parameters.
 Each parameter consists of three parts:

-- a oarameter name, something like `TWTrapSetSpeedDest`
+- a parameter name, something like `TWTrapSetSpeedDest`
 - an equals sign (=)
 - a value to set for the parameter